vk-twiconnect/unzipsfx-win32-build/README.md

 ![unzipsfx workspace](./win32/images/initial_workspace.png)

-* Using your windows explorer, go to the folder where you downloaded the codes, and then go to the **win32/vc2017** directory.
+* Using your windows explorer, go to the folder where you downloaded the codes, and then go to the **win32/vc2017** subdirectory.

 ![unzipsfx win32 V2017 folder](./win32/images/win32_VS2017_workspace.png)